llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 hypothetical backend could) so there is no option to compile to binary or execute code.

 By default you will see the records printed as plain text.
-A backend can be chosen by adding a compiler option manually or as an “Action” from the “Overrides” menu.
+You can choose a backend by adding a compiler option, or as an “Action” from the “Overrides” menu.

 It’s important to note that TableGen backends have very specific expectations of what will be in the source code.
 Almost as if you had a C++ compiler that